ishandutta2007/free-api/README.md

  - Image subject detection (can be called online) : Detect the position of the key subject in the picture, the interface supports detection of a single sheet —— <a href="https://www.free-api.com/doc/22" target='_blank'> Interface address </a>

- - Brand logo recognition (can be called online) : Realize 20,000 types of brand logo recognition, the interface returns the brand —— <a href = "https: // www. free-api.com/doc/23 "target = '_ blank'> Interface address </a>
+ - Brand logo recognition (can be called online) : Realize 20,000 types of brand logo recognition, the interface returns the brand —— <a href = "https: // www. free-api.com/doc/23" target = '_ blank'> Interface address </a>

  - Plant identification (can be called online) : Plant identification supports more than 20,000 universal plant identification Near —— <a href="https://www.free-api.com/doc/24" target='_blank'> Interface address </a>